bojand/ghz/www/docs/web/config.md

 ## Configuration File

-A cofiguration file can be specified using `-config` option.
+A cofiguration file can be specified using `--config` option.
 Configuration file can be in YAML, TOML or JSON format.

 **YAML**